 Even with dentures, it is important to still practice good dental hygiene.
 Brush your gums, your tongue, and the roof of your mouth each morning with a soft-bristled toothbrush, prior to inserting your dentures.
 This will stimulate circulation in the tissues of your mouth, and help remove plaque.
 Just like natural teeth, dentures should be brushed daily to prevent build-up of food particles and plaque.
 Brushing also can help keep the dentures from becoming stained.
 When not wearing your dentures, it is important to put them in a safe place, covered in water, so that they do not warp.
 If you use adhesives with your dentures, make sure to use them exactly as directed.
 Your dentist can recommend denture cleaners and adhesive for your dentures, including products with the ADA Seal of Acceptance, that have been evaluated for their effectiveness and safety.

 If you’re looking for a cosmetic dentist dentures patients trust, Drs.
 Pross, Kanter and Tindell can help.
-Our dentists strive to create the most comfortable and natural-looking dentures and partial dentures for our patients.
+Our dentists strive to create the most comfortable and natural-looking dentures and partial dentures in replacing missing teeth for our patients.
 Receiving adequate dentures can help you smile with confidence, eat comfortably and maintain optimal oral health.